10 Potential Health Benefits Of Bamboo Tea

 Flavonoids are a type of natural compound found in many fruits, vegetables, and herbs, including bamboo leaves.

-They are known to have anti-inflammatory and antioxidant properties that help protect the brain from damage caused by inflammation and free radicals.
+They are well known for having anti-inflammatory and antioxidant properties that aid in preventing damage to the brain from free radicals and inflammation.

 Phenolic acids are another type of natural compound found in bamboo leaves.